MadMaxINDIAN/blog-app-v1-astro/src/content/blog/03-astro-sphere-add-new-post-or-projects/index.md

 ---
-title: "Astro Sphere: Adding a new post or project."
+title: "Naman Khater: Adding a new post or project."
 summary: "Adding a new article (blog post or project) is pretty easy."
-date: "Mar 14 2024"
+date: "Mar 14 2025"
 draft: false
 tags:
 - Tutorial
 - Astro
-- Astro Sphere
+- Naman Khater
 ---
 ### Basics